This pre-apprenticeship is not available in the state(s) you have selected.

-Commencement data source: National Apprentices and Trainees collection (June 2017 estimates), NCVER rounded estimates for the 2016 calendar year.
-Qualifications with no recorded commencements may not appear.
+Commencement data source: National Apprentices and Trainees collection, VOCSTATS, extracted 13/12/2018, rounded estimates for July 2017 to June 2018.
 This data is for general information purposes only.

 This information generally reflects availability of ASbAs that may contribute to study scores.
 In some cases full-time or part-time ASbAs allow an individual to start training in a qualification that can be completed after they leave secondary school.
 Please note that applicable industrial arrangements must allow for ASbAs.
-Visit the relevant State or Territory website for more detailed information (click on the State or Territory link provided).
+Visit our Australian School-based Apprenticeships page for more detailed information.

 Search for an Apprenticeship Network provider or Group Training Organisation in your area to ask for more information about apprenticeships and traineeships.